-Plan B students are required to do two or three rotations and then select their advisor/lab.
+Plan B students are require to do three rotations and then select their advisor/lab.

 The course requirements for a Plan B (non-thesis) MS are identical to those for the PhD.
 MS students are required to complete at least 30 credits total.
-Plan B MS students do not have to conduct long-term research, but they are required to do laboratory rotations and research for at least 2 semesters, and to submit a 15-page paper outlining the research they conducted on their rotations, which constitutes their Plan B paper.
+Plan B MS students do not have to conduct long-term research, but they are required to do three 10-week laboratory rotations, and to submit a 15-page paper outlining the research they conducted on their rotations, which constitutes their Plan B paper.
 A final examination is also required.